Michael-Purser/Optimal-Robot-Ninja/README.md

 ## Current work
 Current working points, in order of importance:
  - Adaptation of code architecture to fit within the ROS-framework used at Intermodalics.
-Addition of thread separation.
+Addition of thread separation. (update: after discussion, decided to work in [this repo](https://github.com/intermodalics-gip/omg_ros) for now; later code will be added to this repo again).
  - Implementation of conversion costmap --> point measurements.
  - Examination of new functionality taking into account initial environment knowledge.
  - Examination of new functionality dealing with the delay between measurement and actuation (due to processing and planning).